nationalarchives/design-system/src/components/details/index.md

 Using a `call` block avoids having to escape complex HTML for the contents of the details component and replaces the need for the `body` and `text` options.

-{{ example({ group: "components", item: "details", example: "caller", html: true, nunjucks: true, size: "xs", extraExpandableHeight: true }) }}
+{{ example({ title: "Details caller example", group: "components", item: "details", example: "caller", html: true, nunjucks: true, size: "xs", extraExpandableHeight: true }) }}